DeFacto/EvidenceRetrieval-ClaimClassification/models/DeepLearningModels/bert/README.md

-# For training and testing sentence retrieval and claim classification models
+# For training and testing sentence retrieval and claim classification models on FEVER Original Set

 Following script is used: